 increase when the CO2 levels are low

 Fungi produce carbon dioxide.
-An effect of over breathing (and inactivity) that decreases the CO2-pressure in our body, could then be that more fungi is formed in order to “try to maintain a normal CO2 pressure and pH”, and for example altering the pH of the skin and gut.
+An effect of over breathing (and inactivity) that decreases the CO2-pressure in our body, could then be that more fungi is formed in order to “try to maintain a normal CO2 pressure and pH”, for example in the skin and gut.
 A few examples:

 - Skin infections.
 The pH of the skin is normally between 4-5.
 Poor circulation to the skin, because of low CO2, may raise skin pH (as CO2 is acidic), hence provide a favorable environment for fungi and diseases like athlete’s foot, ringworm and other fungal infections of the skin may develop.

 - Candida.
-The gut microbiome is enormous and one of the inhabitants in the gut is candida.
-When the candida get the opportunity they will start to multiply rapidly (opportunistic).
+The gut microbiome consists of enormous amounts of bacteria and other micro organisms, and one of these inhabitants is the family of yeast fungi called candida.
+When the candida get the opportunity they will start to multiply rapidly (the fungi is opportunistic).
 Candida infections can occur in the mouth, throat, gut and the vagina, and also in the blood.

 - Cryptococcus gattii.
 This yeast is primarily responsible for cryptococcosis, a fungal disease that occurs in about one million HIV/AIDS patients, causing over 600,000 deaths annually.